-All keys for University accommodation can be collected from the Headspace Building at the Hillhead Student Village which is situated on Don Street, Old Aberdeen.
+All keys for University accommodation can be collected from the reception desk at New Carnegie Court at the Hillhead Student Village which is situated on Don Street, Old Aberdeen.

-If you are moving into King’s Hall or Elphinstone Road flats please note that you collect your keys from the reception office at New Carnegie Court at the Hillhead Student Village.
+If you are moving into King’s Hall or Elphinstone Road flats please note that you also collect your keys from the reception office at New Carnegie Court at the Hillhead Student Village.
 If you are arriving in a taxi please make sure you ask the driver to wait while you collect your keys and then they will be able to take you to your accommodation which is a short drive away from the Hillhead Student Village.

 The telephone number for the reception at the Hillhead Student Village is +44 (0)1224 274000

 - Catered contract

-Additionally Adam Smith has a kitchen facility allowing a cup of tea, coffee, snack or light bites to be made.
+Additionally Fyfe House has a kitchen facility allowing a cup of tea, coffee, snack or light bites to be made.

 Residents will be charged for any damage (which they do not record on the online inventory at the start of the Accommodation Agreement period) in their bedroom and a share of non-attributable damages in communal areas of the flat or house.
 It is therefore important that residents complete the online inventory form on arrival.

 Details of damages and costs are given in the Your Home Booklet which is available on the eAccommodation Portal.

 We have a range of adapted flats available for students with a disability.
 If you require adjustments while at the University of Aberdeen, you should also contact the Student Advice and Support Office for further discussion, if you haven't already done so.